What is distrust?

 Far from reality, drawing conclusions by coming under self-imposed pressure of one's own mind.
-This is the poisonous thought that eats away at the foundations of love like termites.
+It is that poisonous thought that eats away at the foundations of love like termites.

 If you see someone talking softly, you think: